Duties of reserve, discretion, neutrality and professional secrecy in the public service

 Example :

-The following facts have been considered by the court to constitute a breach of the obligation to reserve:
+The following facts were considered by the judge to constitute breaches of the obligation to reserve:

 • Insults uttered in a violent tone in the offices of a town hall, in the presence of the mayor